 Mixing

-- Add 75% of the water (270g – about 1 ¼ cup) with both flours, salt, and oil.
+- Add 75% of the warm water (270g - about 1 ¼ cup) with both flours, salt, and oil.
 Knead the dough on medium-low speed for 2 to 3 minutes until a dough ball forms and pulls away from the sides of the bowl.

 - Cover and let rest for 30 minutes to 1 hour.
-(This rest is called an autolyse, and it allows the proteins that form gluten to hydrate and unwind, which makes it easier to develop gluten much more readily—a much-needed component to this recipe.)
+(This rest is called an autolyse, and it allows the proteins that form gluten to hydrate and unwind, which makes it easier to develop gluten much more readily-a much-needed component to this recipe!)

-- In the last 5 to 10 minutes of the autolyse, heat the remaining 25% of water (90g or ⅜ cup) to 100 °F. Remove from the heat, add the yeast and a small pinch of sugar and allow the mixture to bloom for 5 to 10 minutes.
+- In the last 5 to 10 minutes of the autolyse, ensure that the remaining 25% of water (90g or ⅜ cup) is still heated to 100 °F. Remove from the heat, add the yeast and a small pinch of sugar and allow the mixture to bloom for 5 to 10 minutes.
 (The sugar is not needed if using Instant Yeast instead of Active Dry Yeast).

 - Add in the yeast mixture to the dough a little bit at a time while mixing on medium-low until evenly combined and a smooth dough forms, about 7 minutes.